 Wedged between Bridgehampton and Amagansett, and a short seagull flight to Sag Harbor and Montauk, East Hampton is perfectly situated for two-wheeled travelers.
-On a recent weekend, my husband and I packed our winter gear into a couple duffel bags and set out for East Hampton and c/o The Maidstone, our home base for the next few days.
+On a recent spring weekend, my husband and I set out for East Hampton and c/o The Maidstone, our home base for the next few days.

 We discovered five great bike excursions—to vineyards, beaches, and hidden historic sites—for both serious and spontaneous cyclists.